swcarpentry/DEPRECATED-bc/lessons/misc-r/full-R-bootcamp/reproducible-research/knitr.md

 ## What is markdown?

 Markdown is an incredibly simple semantic file format, not too dissimilar from .doc, .rtf, or .txt.
-Markdown makes it easy for even those without a web-publishing background to write any sort of text (including with links, lists, bullets, etc.) and have it parsed into a variety of formats.
+Markdown makes it easy for even those without significant knowledge of markup languages like html or LaTex to write any sort of text (including with links, lists, bullets, etc.) and have it parsed into a variety of formats.
 To learn more about the basics of markdown, peruse this [short tutorial on the format](markdown.md).

 * [Markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
 * [Original markdown reference](http://daringfireball.net/projects/markdown/basics)